Steeple Bumpstead: Modern times

 There are many facilities in Steeple Bumpstead for residents including a local village store, a post office, a petrol station, and a library in the aforementioned Moot Hall.
-Steeple Bumpstead has its own medical practice.
 There are two pubs, The Fox and Hounds and The Red Lion.

 There are two churches, the Church of England parish church of St. Mary's and the Congregational Church, each offering various activities for all ages.
 St Mary's is a grade I listed building dating from the 11th century.

 Steeple Bumpstead has a primary school, Steeple Bumpstead Primary School.

 Steeple Bumpstead has a Scout Group: 1st Steeple Bumpstead Scouts which consists of a Beaver Colony, A Cub Pack and a Scout Troop.
-The group in total has circa 100 members.
-There is also an active Brownies group, and a Girl Guides group.

-Recently there has been much property development around Steeple Bumpstead including the addition of Freezes Barns, Old Hall Close and Suckling's Yard.

 Steeple Bumpstead was also mentioned in the first pages of the 2007 novel The Reavers by George MacDonald Fraser.

 The village is referred to in Episode 5 of the first series of The Fall and Rise of Reginald Perrin broadcast on BBC1 (1976).
 Perrin tries to insult a colleague by saying that they are Lecturer in 'Applied Manure from The University of Steeple Bumpstead'.

 Notable residents

 Nurse Edith Cavell had ties with Steeple Bumpstead long before she became a nurse.
 During 1886, Edith was appointed governess to the four children of the Reverend Charles Powell, vicar of Steeple Bumpstead.
 The former vicarage, where a stone plaque commemorates her stay, is a private residence on the corner of Chapel Street and Finchingfield Road.
 There is a plaque about Edith Cavell in the 11th century village church and a road named after her.

 Colonel J. C. Humphrey, son of the village wheelwright, may have allegedly invented corrugated iron, but this is myth as it was invented by Henry Robinson Palmer in 1829.
 He built and lived in the Iron House, North Street, which was demolished in the 1960s.
-At one time Humphreys Ltd of London claimed to be the 'largest works in the world' and held a Royal Warrant as 'supplier to His Majesty King Edward VII’.
+At one time Humphreys Ltd of London claimed to be the 'largest works in the world' and held a Royal Warrant as 'supplier to His Majesty King Edward VII'.

-Lord and Lady Taylor moved to the village in 2013 and are said to still be in residence.